glasskube/gitops-template/README.md

 In this template, for demonstration purposes we also install the `cloudnative-pg` and `kube-prometheus-stack` clusterpackage as well as a bookmarking application ([shiori](https://github.com/go-shiori/shiori)), which is making use of `cloudnative-pg`.

-#### Optional: Temporary: Making your repo private

-When the installation has succeeded you are free to make your source repository private.
-However, make sure to [configure the repository correctly](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/) in ArgoCD via UI or CLI, such that Argo can still access this repo.

 ## Managing your cluster